TheTechTira/SensitiveWords/README.md

 }
 ```

-In `SensitiveWords.WebApp` replace the SensitiveWordsAPI with your SensitiviveWords.API localhost or URL:
+In `SensitiveWords.WebApp` replace the `SensitiveWordsApi` with your SensitiveWords.API localhost or URL:

 ```json
 "Microservice": {